telamon/snail/README.md

 ## Design
 Sneakernet is the art of transferring data using physical transportation and without the use of internet.
-We rely on eventual message delivery within geographical bounds. _- unless you travel further_
+We'll rely on eventual message delivery within geographical bounds. _- unless you travel further_

 The snail protocol itself is simple:
 **Search** for beacons, **Notify** presence, **Attach** to peer, **Inform** news, **Leave** and restart.